 "Think of a man who is ill-bred and destitute, suffering from the wretchedness of his condition.
-As a boy he was slothful and indolent, and when he grew up he had not learned a craft to earn a living.
-Wouldst thou say his misery is not the product of his own action, because the adult is no longer the same person as was the boy?
-62
+As a boy he was slothful and indolent, and when he grew up he had not

 "Verily, I say unto thee: Not in the heavens, not in the midst of the sea, not if thou hidest thyself away in the clefts of the mountains, wilt thou find a place where thou canst escape the fruit of thine evil actions.
 63